Blog

 • Assess employment status: Evaluate whether contractors meet the criteria for independent status under the new laws, particularly concerning autonomy and economic dependence.

 • Stay informed: Monitor ongoing legislative developments to anticipate and prepare for upcoming changes.
+Track upcoming laws and adjust HR practices proactively.
+Many of these rules have phased rollouts or further clarification pending.

 The direction is clear: European lawmakers are cracking down on contractor misclassification and introducing stricter employment protections.
 For global organizations, ensuring workforce compliance is imperative so your organization does not face unnecessary fines or legal penalties.